MichaelVedestig/Flight-Finder/README.md

 ```
 This will return a list of FlightDTOs.

-Valid filter keys for route table are: "route_id" ,"departureDestination" and "arrivalDestination"
+Valid filter keys for route table are: "route_id" ,"departureDestination"(I did not name this...) and "arrivalDestination"

 Valid filter keys for flight table are: